triggerdotdev/trigger.dev/packages/trigger-sdk/README.md

-# Coming soon
+# Official TypeScript SDK for Trigger.dev

-View the full documentation for the [Trigger SDK](https://docs.trigger.dev)
+View the full documentation for the [here](https://trigger.dev/docs)